ttidesign/Swirl-Backend/README.md

 ### Detail page
 <img  width='100%' src='./images/project4-planning2.jpg' alt='project home screen'>

-Then I planned out how to build my backend models with simple structure of what's the model look like and what information it should contain
+Then I planned out how to build my backend models with simple structure of what the model would look like and what information it should contain

 ### Back-End Model Structure

 <img  width='100%' src='./images/project4-planning4.jpg' alt='project home screen'>

-After having a solid idea about the backend model and their relationships.
-I built out the backend with Django and simply render each routes with Django template to make sure each routes/endpoint display correctly.
-I built full C.R.U.D functionality and and test each endpoint with Postman.
+After having a solid idea about the backend model and their relationships, I built out the backend with Django and simply rendered each routes with Django template to make sure each routes/endpoint displayed correctly.
+I built full C.R.U.D functionality and and tested each endpoint with Postman.

 ## Technology Used
 HTML5 - semantic structure for view templates <br>